JeanEck/JeanEck/README.md

-- 👋 Hi, I’m @JeanEck
+- 👋 Hi, I’m @JeanEckan
 - 👀 I’m interested in ...
+Aprender, curiosear y experimentar
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... python
 - 💞️ I’m looking to collaborate on ...
+Análisis Estadístico
-- 📫 How to reach me ...
+- 📫 How to reach me ... becks.eckan@gmail.com

 <!---
 JeanEck/JeanEck is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.